geonetwork/core-geonetwork/software_development/README.md

 GeoNetwork is a Java application that runs as a servlet so the Java Runtime Environment (JRE) must be installed in order to run it.
-You can get the JRE from http://www.oracle.com/technetwork/java/javase/downloads and you have to download the Java 7 Standard Edition (SE).
+You can get the JRE from http://openjdk.java.net/ or http://www.oracle.com/technetwork/java/javase/downloads and you have to download Java 7 or 8.
 GeoNetwork won’t run with Java 1.4, 1.5, 1.6.

 Being written in Java, GeoNetwork can run on any